William Fitz Osbert: The revolt

 Fitz Osbert was a striking figure who held demagogue-like charismatic power over his followers.
 He had a long beard and was given the nickname "the Bearded".
 He had a University education, had been on the Third Crusade and held a civic office in London.
-A contemporary remarked "He was of ready wit, moderately skilled in literature, and eloquent beyond measure; and wishing .. to make himself a great name, he began to scheme .. upon the achievement of mighty plans."
+A contemporary remarked "He was of ready wit, moderately skilled in literature, and eloquent beyond measure; and wishing ... to make himself a great name, he began to scheme ... upon the achievement of mighty plans."

 Urban riots were uncommon in 12th and 13th century England with one dramatic exception, that of the events of the spring of 1196.
 Fitz Osbert had become a champion of the poor of London.
 He held gatherings with stirring speeches, travelled surrounded by mobs of the poor for protection, and started, according to one source, "a powerful conspiracy, inspired by the zeal of the poor against the insolence of the rich".
-He had gathered over 52,000 supporters, stocks of weapons were cached throughout the city for the purpose of breaking into the houses of the rich citizens of London.
+He had gathered over 52,000 supporters, and stocks of weapons were cached throughout the city for the purpose of breaking into the houses of the rich citizens of London.
 He did not, however, overtly oppose the king, Richard I, and went to the king in Normandy to make clear his loyalty.

 Nevertheless, Hubert Walter, Archbishop of Canterbury, decided that Fitz Osbert had to be stopped.
 He sent two accomplices to capture Fitz Osbert when he was alone and not surrounded by his mob.
-In the melee that followed one of the accomplices was killed and Osbert escaped with a few followers to take refuge in the nearby church of St Mary le Bow, intending not to seek sanctuary but to defend it as a fortress.
+In the mêlée that followed one of the accomplices was killed and Osbert escaped with a few followers to take refuge in the nearby church of St Mary-le-Bow in Cheapside, intending not to seek sanctuary but to defend it as a fortress.

 Most of his supporters however, feared to defend the church by force, and Hubert surrounded it with armed men and had it burned down.
 As Fitz Osbert emerged from the smoke and flames he was stabbed and wounded in the belly by the son of the man whom he had earlier killed, upon which Osbert was taken into custody.
 Within days he was convicted and "first drawn asunder by horses, and then hanged on a gibbet with nine of his accomplices who refused to desert him".
+He was the first person to be executed at Tyburn, which later became the principal site of execution for offenders from London.
 His followers called him a martyr and the spot where he was hanged became a daily place of gathering; objects associated with his execution were venerated, and even the soil at the spot where he died was collected, resulting in the creation of a pit.
 Eventually armed guards were put in place to keep people away.

 In later centuries such revolts would become more common; in the 12th and 13th centuries English kings were in constant trouble from revolts by the aristocracy, but rarely had trouble from the lower classes.